Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/hidden-preferences.markdown

 Hide unread badge in Dock
 -------------------------

-If you’re using NetNewsWire 5.0.1, you can [change the Dock bage setting](customising) in NetNewsWire’s Preferences window.
-The use a `defaults` command is no longer necessary.
+If you’re using NetNewsWire 5.0.1 or newer, you can [change the Dock bage setting](customizing) in NetNewsWire’s Preferences window.
+This was a hidden preference in 5.0, but now it’s visible, and so the use of a `defaults` command is no longer necessary.

 Use a traditional window title bar